browserengineering/book/book/embeds.md

 [^only-recently-aspect-ratio]: Despite it being easy to implement, this feature of real web browsers only appeared in 2021.
-Before that, developers resorted to things like the ["padding-top hack"][padding-top-hack].
+Before that, developers resorted to things like the [padding-top hack][padding-top-hack].
 Sometimes design oversights take a long time to fix.

 [padding-top-hack]: https://web.dev/aspect-ratio/#the-old-hack-maintaining-aspect-ratio-with-padding-top